noah-isme/devlogia/README.md

 # run the spec suite
 pnpm test:e2e
 ```

+Troubleshooting tips:

+- Ensure the `postgres` container is healthy (`pnpm db:up` and `docker compose ps`).
+- Delete Playwright's cache if browsers look stale: `rm -rf ~/.cache/ms-playwright`.
+- Rebuild the database if tests rely on a clean slate: `pnpm db:reset`.

 The E2E spec logs in as the seeded owner, creates a new post via the editor (autosave + publish), and verifies it appears on the public blog.